2 girls missing in Quebec believed to have been abducted by father, police say | CBC News

 Carpentier and the girls were last seen at around 8:30 p.m.
 Wednesday, in a convenience store in the Saint-Nicolas neighbourhood of Lévis, Que., where the girls are from.

-At 9:30 p.m., Carpentier's vehicle crashed about 15 kilometres west of that location on Highway 20.
+Police said that at 9:30 p.m.
+Wednesday, Carpentier's vehicle crashed about 15 kilometres west of that location on Highway 20.

-When police got to the scene, no one was inside the car, Bibeau said.
+When police got to the crash, no one was inside the car, Bibeau said.

-At first, police believed there had been an accident.
-But after interviewing witnesses, they realized the girls were missing and issued the Amber Alert, Bibeau said.
+After interviewing witnesses, he said police realized the girls were missing and issued the Amber Alert.

-Investigators are exploring multiple hypotheses, including a theory that the girls were not in the car at the time of the crash.
+Norah is five foot, two inches tall and thin, wearing a white hat and white Nike sandals.

+Romy is described as three feet tall, wearing a pink shirt and heart-shaped earrings and has on red nail polish.

+Carpentier is described as five feet, 10 inches tall and 130 pounds, with thinning hair.
+He was last seen wearing a grey T-shirt and jeans and may be wearing glasses.

-They are now trying to figure out what happened in the hour between those two events, Bibeau said.
+Investigators are trying to detemine what happened in the hour between when the girls were seen at the convenience store and the crash, Bibeau said.

 "We're still looking for witnesses, people that can help us to understand what happened in that hour," he said in an interview Friday morning.